 If you like these pierogi, you should try our tasty fried piroshki and easy cabbage rolls.

-These potato pierogi are tasty bite-sized dumplings that are popular in Eastern Europe.
-Their filling is made of creamy, cheesy potato and they’re wrapped in dough before being boiled.
-Finally, they’re served with caramelized onions on top, which are sweet and buttery.
+These Potato Pierogi are tasty, bite-sized dumplings that are popular in Eastern Europe.
 This delicious dish is the perfect accompaniment to your holiday meals or to make your dinners just a little more special.
-These perogies are tasty and super flavorful.
+I absolutely love serving them because the get gobbled up in no time.

-How to Make Perogies
+How to Make Potato Pierogi

 - Prep the potatoes.
 In a medium-sized pot, add the peeled and cubed potatoes and 1/4 cup of diced onion.
 Fill the pot with water until it is about 1-2 inches above the potatoes.
 Boil the potatoes on high, then let them simmer for about 20 minutes, until fork tender.